MatricalDefunkt/circular_selector/README.md

 # CONTRIBUTING

-If you would like to contribute to the package, please refer to the [CONTRIBUTING.md](
+If you would like to contribute to the package, please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file.